daddydrac/pytorch-geometric-with-albumentations-and-model-serving/README.md

-### NVIDIA GPU/Tensor Core Accelerator for PyTorch, Tensorflow 2, Tensorboard + OpenCV
+### NVIDIA GPU/Tensor Core Accelerator for PyTorch Geometric Tensorboard + OpenCV
 A complete computer vision container that includes Jupyter notebooks with built-in code hinting, Anaconda, CUDA-X, TensorRT inference accelerator for Tensor cores, CuPy (GPU drop in replacement for Numpy), PyTorch, TF2, Tensorboard, and OpenCV for accelerated workloads on NVIDIA Tensor cores and GPUs.

 There are working notebook examples on how to wire up, both Torch and TF2 to Tensorboard; Tensorflow Serving/TFX does model serving via REST API on port 8501, which can be configured for monitoring statistical concept drift as well.